u-boot/u-boot/tools/buildman/buildman.rst

 Support for IDEs (Integrated Development Environments)
 ------------------------------------------------------

-Normally buildman summarises the output and shows information indicating the meaning of each line of output.
+Normally Buildman summarises the output and shows information indicating the meaning of each line of output.
 For example a '+' symbol appears at the start of each error line.
-Also, buildman prints information about what it is about to do, along with a summary at the end.
+Also, Buildman prints information about what it is about to do, along with a summary at the end.

-When using buildman from an IDE, it is helpful to drop this behaviour.
+When using Buildman from an IDE, it is helpful to drop this behaviour.
 Use the ``-I/--ide`` option for that.
 You might also find -W helpful so that warnings do not cause the build to fail: